World Tennis: Grand Slam tournaments

-The ITF organizes and sanctions the 'Official Tennis Championships of the International Tennis Federation', commonly known as the Grand Slam events: the Australian Open, the French Open, Wimbledon, and the US Open.
+World Tennis organizes and sanctions the 'Official Tennis Championships of the International Tennis Federation', commonly known as the Grand Slam events: the Australian Open, the French Open, Wimbledon, and the US Open.
 It is a member of the Grand Slam Committee.

 Professional circuit

-The ITF organizes introductory ("apprentice" level) professional circuits for both men and women as a bridge between junior tournaments and playing on the higher-profile tours organized by the ATP and WTA, respectively.
+World Tennis organizes introductory ("apprentice" level) professional circuits for both men and women as a bridge between junior tournaments and playing on the higher-profile tours organized by the ATP and WTA, respectively.
 Professional circuit tournaments are open to all tennis players aged 14 and over based on merit, and offer both prize money and world ranking points for main draw match victories.
-The tournaments are owned or sanctioned by the national associations and approved by the ITF.
+The tournaments are owned or sanctioned by the national associations and approved by World Tennis.

-Although circuits were introduced to men's tennis in 1976, the ITF assumed responsibility for developing them in 1990.
+Although circuits were introduced to men's tennis in 1976, World Tennis assumed responsibility for developing them in 1990.
 From then until 2006, four-week satellite tournaments were run, where participants were required to compete in the entire series.
-In 1998, single-week ITF Futures tournaments were introduced, although they are scheduled in two or three-week geographic clusters.
-As of 2016, over 600 ITF Futures tournaments in 77 countries were held, with prize funds ranging from US$10,000 to US$25,000.
-ITF Futures tournaments represent the third tier of men's tournaments, below the mid-level ATP Challenger Tour and the top-level ATP World Tour.
+In 1998, single-week World Tennis Futures tournaments were introduced, although they are scheduled in two or three-week geographic clusters.
+As of 2016, over 600 World Tennis Futures tournaments in 77 countries were held, with prize funds ranging from US$10,000 to US$25,000.
+World Tennis Futures tournaments represent the third tier of men's tournaments, below the mid-level ATP Challenger Tour and the top-level ATP World Tour.

-The ITF assumed responsibility for an apprentice-level women's circuit in 1984.
+World Tennis assumed responsibility for an apprentice-level women's circuit in 1984.
 As of 2016, the ITF Women's Circuit includes over 500 tournaments in 65 countries, with prize funds ranging from US$10,000 to US$100,000.
-The ITF Women's Circuit is the third tier in women's tennis, below the mid-level WTA 125 tournaments and the top-level WTA Tour.
+The World Tennis Tour is the third tier in women's tennis, below the mid-level WTA 125 tournaments and the top-level WTA Tour.